magic-wormhole/magic-wormhole/README.md

 The file-transfer commands also use a "Transit Relay", which is another simple server that glues together two inbound TCP connections and transfers data on each to the other.
-The `wormhole send-file` mode shares the IP addresses of each client with the other (inside the encrypted message), and both clients first attempt to connect directly.
+The `wormhole send` file mode shares the IP addresses of each client with the other (inside the encrypted message), and both clients first attempt to connect directly.
 If this fails, they fall back to using the transit relay.
 As before, the host/port of a public server is